vmware-archive/nsxraml/md-version/nsxvapi.md

 the **packetSize** parameter.

 ### /2.0/vdn/virtualwires/{virtualWireID}/hardwaregateways
-Working with Hardware Gateway Bindings for a Specific Logical Switch
+Working With Hardware Gateway Bindings for a Specific Logical Switch
 -----

 * **get** *(secured)*: Retrieve hardware gateway bindings for the specified logical switch.